wp-plugins/woocommerce-multilingual/readme.txt

 == Changelog ==

+= 2.2 =
+* Price in mini-cart refreshed when changing language
+* Fix bug in multilingual currency setting that slipped in 2.1

 = 2.1 =
 * Add admin notices for required plugins
 * Add support for 'Review Order' and 'Lost Password' pages